quacksouls/bitburner/doc/guide/reboot.md

 work at a company to supplement your passive income.
 Again, apply at and work for FoodNStuff (or Joe's Guns if you want).

-Second, follow the section [First script](script.md).
+Second, follow the chapter [_First script_](script.md).
 Deploy your hack script to the following servers: `n00dles`, `foodnstuff`, `sigma-cosmetics`, `joesguns`, and any other servers to which you can gain root access.
 You might need to commit crimes in The Slums to raise enough money to purchase the TOR router and purchase various port opener programs via the dark web.
 All of the above compromised servers can be directed to hack `n00dles`.
 If you so choose, redirect the compromised servers to hack another common target such as `foodnstuff` or `joesguns`.
 Your objective is to use a bunch of world servers to target a low-level server as a means of increasing your Hack stat and generate